Easy Dill Tartar Sauce

 Spicy Old Bay Tartar Sauce

-This recipe for Old Bay tartar sauce was inspired by a recipe from Steven Raichlen’s massive book, BBQ USA. it is packed with over 400 dishes, almost all with a spicy side to them.
+This recipe for Old Bay tartar sauce was inspired by a recipe from Steven Raichlen’s massive book, BBQ USA.
+It is packed with over 400 dishes, almost all with a spicy side to them.
 BBQ USA sits on my bookshelf along Raichlen’s other great cookbooks.

-I recently discovered Blue Plate mayonnaise, which I think is the best around.
+I almost always use Blue Plate mayonnaise in the dishes I make.
+I think it is the best around.
 If you can’t find it locally you can pick it up online for a fair price.

 Also try my chipotle tartar sauce.